T3DocumentationStarter/Public-Info-054/Documentation/Extbase/Index.rst

         ],
     ],

-Of courde we need to add the new needed mm-table in the sql-declaration file
+Of course we need to add the new needed mm-table in the sql-declaration file

 exttables.sql
 ===================